Xavy-Mar/DevOps-Docker/README.md

 # DevOps-Docker
-This has on details of Docker
+This has details of Docker